sulsinc/MuMo/README2.md

 ## Open source

-All the development done in this project is open to be used, modified and shared if credits are given.
+All the development done for this project is open to be used, modified and shared if credits are given.

 In this github you can find:
 - Shopping lists for all parts that we used.
 - .Stl files to print any of the housings.
 - Codes for the nodes, gateways and dashboard.
 - Manuals to take you through the assembly step by step.

 # Where to find all parts: